-The objective of debt consolidation is to streamline the repayment process, possibly reduce interest rates, leading to lower monthly payments and a quicker route to being debt-free.
+The objective of debt consolidation is to streamline the repayment process, possibly reduce interest rates, leading to lower monthly payments and a quicker route to becoming debt-free.

 This strategy can be especially beneficial for individuals dealing with high-interest credit card debt or numerous loans that may be challenging to monitor.
 Nevertheless, it’s crucial to thoroughly examine the terms and fees linked to any consolidation loan before deciding.